 Double curve levels: <Difficulty time="18000" colors="6" speed="0.625" startdist="50" zumascore="1550" ballrepeat="36" powerup="500" rollback="50" dangerratio="2.1" maxclumps="3" maxsingles="5" rollbackduration="0"/> <Difficulty time="20000" colors="6" speed="0.625" startdist="50" zumascore="1550" ballrepeat="35" powerup="480" rollback="50" dangerratio="1.9" maxclumps="2" maxsingles="5" rollbackduration="0"/> <Difficulty time="22000" colors="6" speed="0.65" startdist="50" zumascore="1550" ballrepeat="34" powerup="460" rollback="50" dangerratio="1.9" maxclumps="2" maxsingles="5" rollbackduration="0"/> <Difficulty time="24000" colors="6" speed="0.65" startdist="50" zumascore="1550" ballrepeat="34" powerup="450" rollback="50" dangerratio="1.85" maxclumps="2" maxsingles="5" rollbackduration="0"/> <Difficulty time="26000" colors="6" speed="0.675" startdist="50" zumascore="1550" ballrepeat="34" powerup="460" rollback="50" dangerratio="1.8" maxclumps="2" maxsingles="5" rollbackduration="0"/> <Difficulty time="28000" colors="6" speed="0.675" startdist="50" zumascore="1550" ballrepeat="34" powerup="470" rollback="50" dangerratio="1.75" maxclumps="2" maxsingles="5" rollbackduration="0"/> <Difficulty time="30000" colors="6" speed="0.7" startdist="50" zumascore="1550" ballrepeat="34" powerup="480" rollback="50" dangerratio="1.7" maxclumps="2" maxsingles="5" rollbackduration="0"/> <Difficulty time="32000" colors="6" speed="0.725" startdist="50" zumascore="1550" ballrepeat="34" powerup="490" rollback="50" dangerratio="1.65" maxclumps="2" maxsingles="5" rollbackduration="0"/>

 It's possible to extend the time limit of Challenge mode by editing the "GauntletSessionLength" property in the same XML file.
-After 3 minutes, the balls move even faster, the colors become more scattered, so the player will likely perish very soon.
+After 3 minutes, the balls move even faster and the colors become more scattered, so the player will likely perish very soon.

-Additionally, if you change "time" parameter to "points" parameter, the difficulty goes up based on player's score.
-This is described in developer's comment in levels.xml:
+Additionally, if you change the "time" parameter to a "points" parameter, the difficulty goes up based on the player's score.
+This is described in a developer's comment in levels.xml:

 <!-- if you use "points" instead of "time" then when the users crosses that point threshhold the difficulty increases, otherwise it goes up over time -->